 I remember replying, "That just sounds crazy.
 The numbers don’t even make sense.
 There is no way you’re making 3 times what I make!
 You must be making half of what I earn…”

 Then he shared his numbers with me.
-Let me tell you that shut me up.
+That shut me up.
 I took him at his word and tested his theory.
 But my friend also gave me a second piece of advice, which explained why his numbers were so high.

 “I focus on higher ticket products so my commissions are much bigger.
 Secondly, I really get in deep with the program.
 If I promote it, I really promote it.
-I don’t just send one or two lazy Emails.
+I don't just send 1 or 2 lazy Emails.
 I get in there.
-I really qualify my leads and push the program hard—I even throw in my bonuses.
+I really qualify my leads and push the program hard — I even throw in my bonuses.
 I hold nothing back.”

 It turned out he was right.
 His approach worked, but I made an adjustment…

 I tested this new way of approaching Email Marketing.
 At first I only promoted high-ticket products.
 But I found my email list lost interest and I knew there was a reason for this.
 This is when I stumbled upon the model I now call the Email Lifeline.